simoneniro17/TinyTroupeThesis/README.md

 ## LATEST NEWS
+**[2025-07-31] Release 0.5.2:**  Mostly just changes the default model, which is now set to GPT-4.1-mini.
+It seems to bring considerable quality improvements.
+   **Note that GPT-4.1-mini can have significant differences in behavior w.r.t. to the previous default of GPT-4o-mini, so please make sure you retest your important scenarios using GPT-4.1-mini and adjust accordingly.**

 **[2025-07-15] Release 0.5.1 with various improvements.
 Some highlights:**
   - Released the first version of the [TinyTroupe paper (as a preprint)](https://arxiv.org/abs/2507.09788), which describes the library and its use cases in more detail.
 You can find the related experiments and complementary material in the [publications/](./publications/) folder.
   - `TinyPerson`s now include action correction mechanisms, allowing better adherence to persona specification, self-consistency and/or fluency (for details, refer to the paper we are releasing at the same time now).